matze/binge/README.md

 ## Configuration

+`binge` can be configured with a `binge.toml` file located in a standard XDG directory underneath the `binge` name.
+As of now it may contain a single `install_path` key pointing to the location where binaries are to be installed.

 ### GitHub Personal Access Token

 By default, `binge`'s interactions with the GitHub API may be subject to rate